 ABV (Already Been Vaped) also known as AVB (Already Vaporized Buds) is the leftover plant matter after vaporizing weed.
 Most people toss the ABV assuming it’s worthless.
 Turns out if enough ABV is saved up, the residual cannabinoids can be extracted.
 Since the ABV has already been heated, it tends to have more of a pungent smell to it compared to regular dry weed.
-This tends to overpower when used to cook with.
+This tends to overpower when used to cook.
 Luckily, we have an ancient method for removing that smell/taste: water curing!

 One example of water curing is using a tea bag.
-When placed inside of a hot cup of water, the water takes on the taste of the tea.
+When placed inside a hot cup of water, the water takes on the taste of tea.
 Each time that same tea bag is used, the tea will taste weaker, and weaker.
 This is exactly what we are trying to do with the ABV.

 What you will need: